colinkeenan/silentcast/README.md

                 $ sudo yum install bash ffmpeg ImageMagick xdotool wmctrl xdg-utils yad

+        - That's all you need to run Silentcast, but to watch the mp4 or webm files, I recommend [installing Google Chrome](https://www.google.com/chrome/)

+    - openSUSE
+        - Install ffmpeg by getting the multimedia codecs for either KDE or Gnome by clicking the appropriate button at [opensuse-community.org/](http://opensuse-community.org/), and letting YaST do the install for you.
+Trust the keys and resolve the conflict by choosing the first option which will switch to the Packman repository.
+        - Install everything else with zypper

+                $ sudo zypper install bash ImageMagick yad xdotool xrandr xwininfo wmctrl python-gobject python-cairo xdg-utils

+        - That's all you need to run Silentcast, but to watch the mp4 or webm files, I recommend installing Google Chrome as follows

+                $ sudo zypper ar http://dl.google.com/linux/chrome/rpm/stable/x86_64 Google-Chrome
+                $ sudo zypper ref
+                $ sudo zypper in google-chrome-stable

 - **Try it *before* you install it!** (If you already installed it, uninstall before trying this.)
     - Install the dependencies as listed above, [Download Latest Release of Silentcast from github.com](https://github.com/colinkeenan/silentcast/releases/latest), and extract.